stevepetcu/phpspec-tdd-affordability-exercise/README.md

 make all
 ```

+This command should guide you through the steps to setup the application.

 **Note**: you might be required to regenerate the docker machine's certificates (select `y`):
 ```bash
 docker-machine regenerate-certs phpspec-tdd-affordability-exercise
 ```

+After setting up the docker machine successfully, repeat the `make all` command.

 ## Upping the docker containers